EU watchdog says pesticides harmful to bees, industry disagrees

 The use of the three neonicotinoid substances in seed or soil treatments is prohibited in the European Union for crops attractive to bees and for cereals other than winter cereals except in greenhouses.

-Their use in foliar treatments -- feeding plants by applying liquid fertilizer directly to their leaves -- is banned for crops attractive to bees and on cereals, except in greenhouses or after flowering.
+Their use in foliar treatments -- feeding plants by applying liquid fertiliser directly to their leaves -- is banned for crops attractive to bees and on cereals, except in greenhouses or after flowering.

 Environment campaigners said the pesticides should never have been allowed in the first place.